 Interestingly, primary care physicians (PCPs) are more likely than specialists to expect benefits from automation along multiple dimensions.
-For instance, among PCPs, 40% expect a positive impact on clinical quality, 42% on patient experience, 39% on patient engagement, and 35% on physician-patient relationship.
-Nonsurgical specialists are the most skeptical, particularly when it comes to patient engagement and patient experience: Forty-five percent and 42%, respectively, expect a negative impact from automation in these areas.
+For instance, amongst PCPs, 40% expect a positive impact on clinical quality, 42% on patient experience, 39% on patient engagement, and 35% on physician-patient relationship.
+Nonsurgical specialists are the most sceptical, particularly when it comes to patient engagement and patient experience: Forty-five per cent and 42%, respectively, expect a negative impact from automation in these areas.

-To increase their use and support of AI-driven technologies, physicians call for demonstrated efficiencies, proven improvement of quality, and ease of use (figure 4).
-When planning and piloting digital solutions, organizations should ensure they develop and communicate these proof points to stakeholders.
+To increase their use and support of AI-driven technologies, physicians call for demonstrated efficiencies, proven improvement of quality and ease of use (figure 4).
+When planning and piloting digital solutions, organisations should ensure they develop and communicate these proof points to stakeholders.

 As demonstrated in case study 1, improved efficiency, quality, and experience of care for clinicians and patients may all come from technology applications.

 Observations of existing processes at a health system’s primary care clinics showed that clinicians often failed to close care gaps during patient visits when presented with visual indicators in the EHR flagging those gaps (e.g., a need for a colonoscopy or a pneumonia vaccine).
 It turned out that several action steps were required on the part of the clinician to close the gap.
 For instance, when a patient was due for a pneumonia vaccine, somebody needed to check whether to order a booster shot or the initial dose, and this activity was typically performed after the visit, resulting in a missed opportunity for patient education and gap closure.